This post may contain affiliate links.

 2017 Winnebago Navion – Class C diesel motorhome

 In the short 15 months we have been renting or owning and traveling in this RV, our repairs and maintenance costs have actually been pretty high.
 Fortunately, I have been able to do many of the repairs myself, saving some labor costs.
 Total so far has been $9,515.
 That equates to $634 per month.

-We are very confident that we now have this 5-6 year old RV very dialed in.
+We are very confident that we now have this 6-year-old RV very dialed in.
 So we expect our costs of RV repairs and maintenance to hold at this number for quite a while.
 That will bring down the monthly average over time.
-But it was certainly a tough start for an RV that is fairly new with 40K miles.
-And an even more difficult pill to swallow when it is only our part time RV.
+But it was indeed a tough start for an RV that is relatively new with 40K miles.
+And an even more difficult pill to swallow when it is only our part-time RV.

-We are not living in it full time and therefore still have our home base costs on top of this.
+We are not living in it full time and, therefore, still have our home base costs on top of this.
 Fortunately, this RV also has an RV extended warranty (with zero deductible) that was transferred from the previous owner.
-So any other potential major repairs should be covered, for a while at least.
+So any other potential significant repairs should be covered, for a while at least.

 RV Maintenance and Repair costs of RVing summary

 Let’s total up all of those repairs from over the years.
 In the 108 months counted across all four RVs, the total amount we spent on RV repairs and maintenance is $52,546!
 Over eight and a half years that is an average of about $5,832 annually, or $486 per month.

 Time to pick yourself up off the floor.

 Remember, this also includes A LOT of free labor from our friends and me.
 And it does not include most of the optional RV upgrades.
 This is just the RV repairs and maintenance, with a few upgrades to higher quality items during a required repair.
 The bottom line is that an RV’s repairs and maintenance costs can add up quickly.
 And they absolutely need to be a part of your budget.